devaaravmishra/todos/README.md

 ## License

-This App is licensed is licensed under the terms of the [GPLv3](https://choosealicense.com/licenses/gpl-3.0/) license &copy; 2022 [Aarav](https://github.com/aaaravv).
+This App is licensed under the terms of the [GPLv3](https://choosealicense.com/licenses/gpl-3.0/) license &copy; 2022 [Aarav](https://github.com/aaaravv).

 ## Feedback